Hire Krasney Law—California Pedestrian Accident Lawyers Today!

-The next thing you should do is retain the legal counsel of a knowledgeable California personal injury attorney.
-A Krasney Law attorney will ask you questions to find out how your pedestrian accident happened, the location and what you were doing there.
+The next thing you should do is retain the legal counsel of a knowledgeable California pedestrian accident attorney.
+A Krasney Law personal injury attorney will ask you questions to find out how your pedestrian accident happened, the location and what you were doing there.
 The attorney will also ask you what medical treatments you’ve had.
 Be honest with your lawyer.
 If you have access to witnesses, newspaper articles or accident reports, gather them and provide them to the attorney.

 What Not To Do In Case of a Pedestrian Accident

 If you encounter someone at the scene who was involved in the pedestrian accident that resulted in your injury, be cooperative and courteous, but do not apologize or admit to any guilt.
 If you do you may be conceding you are liable.

 Talk only to your California pedestrian accident lawyer, the police and your own insurance company about the accident.
 If another driver’s insurance company calls you, refer them to your lawyer or your own insurance company.
 Don’t speak with the other side’s insurance company without first calling our office.
 Please keep in mind, the insurance company will want to take a recorded statement to protect themselves, not you.
 They represent the people that injured you, and they are trying to reduce their financial liability.